ArjanCodes/examples/datascience_tips/Outline_part_1.md

 This video is a refactor of a data science project kindly provided by Mark Todisco.
 The project is a basic hand-written digit recognition model based on a well-known dataset called MNIST (see the link in the description of the video).

-This is a two-part video.
-In first part, I'm mainly going to look at a few design issues in the code, and change it to make better use of Python features.
+This is a three-part video.
+In first part, I'm mainly going to look at a few design issues in the code.
 I'm also going to cover a really nice functional mechanism for dealing with data in a pipeline.
+And then in the second and third parts, I'll dive more into how data flows in the application and how we can improve that by designing things differently.

+Disclaimer: I'm not a data scientist, I'm purely approaching the code from a software design point of view.
+So it's possible that I'm going to do some things that you don't think make a lot of sense.
+I still hope though that you find some use in how I refactor the code, let me know in the comments what you think and if I should do more of these data sciency kinds of videos in the future.

+Before we start though, I have something for you.
+It's a free guide to help you make better software design decisions in 7 steps.
+You can get it at arjancodes.com/designguide.
+I've tried to keep the guide short and to the point, so you can get the information quickly and apply it immediately to what you're doing.
+So, arjancodes.com/designguide.
+That link is also in the description of the video.

 But let's first look at the code!